 Warning: If you set bucketMatch to true, we strongly advise that you only have one local bucket per MS Azure location.
 Without bucketMatch set to false, your object names in your MS Azure container will not be prefixed with your Cloud Server bucket name.
-This means that if you put an object foo to your CloudServer bucket zenko1 and you then put a different foo to your CloudServer bucket zenko2 and both zenko1 and zenko2 point to the same MS Azure container, the second foo will overwrite the first foo.
+This means that if you put an object foo to your CloudServer bucket zenkol and you then put a different foo to your CloudServer bucket zenkol and both zenkol and zenkol point to the same MS Azure container, the second foo will overwrite the first foo.

-Tip: You may export environment variables to override some of your locationConfig.json variable; the syntax for them is {{region-name}}\{{ENV\VAR\NAME}}; currently, the available variables are those shown below, with the values used in the current example:
+Tip: You may export environment variables to override some of your locationConfig.json variable; the syntax for them is { {region-name} }{{ENV_VAR_NAME}}; currently, the available variables are those shown below, with the values used in the current example: